 Many homeowners use spray bottles filled with water to discipline cats and dogs who try to urinate on their Oriental rug; “shakers” that make loud and unpleasant noises can also be used to deter your pet from visiting the Oriental rug.
 When all else fails, pet “belly bands” can be used as a short-term solution for accidental urination.

-2. Make Your Pet’s Designated Bathroom Area Attractive
+2. Make Your Pet’s Designated Bathroom Area Stand Out

 Sometimes the issue (especially with cats) behind your pet’s urge to urinate on your rug doesn’t stem from the fact that he/she likes to urinate on your Oriental rug; it’s that he/she doesn’t like the bathroom spot you’ve designated for them to use.
 If you have a cat, try to make the litter box as attractive as possible by making sure it’s located in a quiet, dark, and private area, with fresh litter provided regularly.